rodolphofr/k8s-navigation/README.md

 * **kubelet** is responsible for execute the Pods inside the nodes.
 * **kubeproxy** is responsible for the communication between nodes and cluster.

 So, for each node we have a **kubelet** and a **kubeproxy** and the **api** is responsible for communication between all these components.
-The **api** will receives the outcome requests with the commands of it should do.
+The **api** will receives the requests with the commands of it should do.
 But, how it can do that?
-Our machine doesn't know ow to do it alone.
+Our machine doesn't know how to do this alone.
 We need some tool with the ability to communicate with the Rest API of the cluster (the **api** resource).
 We need a tool called `kubectl`.

 With `kubectl` we can *create*, *read*, *update* and *delete* the resources of the cluster, the components of the cluster.